Xeers/Antergos-Community-Editions/README.md

 exit
 cd
 ```
 5b.
-If antergos-gfxboot is not using the `colors` branch, then these commands are necessary:
+(NORMALLY NOT NECESSARY) If antergos-gfxboot is not using the `colors` branch, then these commands are necessary:
 ```
 cd Antergos-Community-Editions/antergos-gfxboot/
 git checkout colors